Voronxr/MY-PORTFOLIO/README.md

 -
 - Golden Protocol https://golden.com/ (In this protocol, I am filling the library with all kinds of information about people, companies, facts of our world.
 Already created many articles)

-I also have experience in raising and administering nodes for projects.
+_I also have experience in raising and administering nodes for projects.
+Most of the work is done in Russian, but I can also write and make videos for an English-speaking audience._

 PORTFOLIO OF MY WORKS FOR THE ABOVE PROJECTS:
 (Most of the work is done in Russian, but I can also write and make videos for an English-speaking audience.)